 My friend Teitor is also massively into ancient history and culture, so we combined a few elements together to create this tattoo on his leg.

 This is a map of the Islands and the Icelandic Bind rune known as Vegvísir on Tordis, another good friend of mine.
-The Faroe Islands are the closest lands to Iceland and have always shared a special connection, being so remote and disconnected to Scandinavia where its original inhabitants mostly came from.
+The Faroe Islands are the closest lands to Iceland and have always shared a special connection.
+This is probably due to the remoteness and disconnection to Scandinavia where the original inhabitants came from.

 This sheep skull and Bindrune is on yet another friend of mine, Una.
-The flowers depicted are native and exclusive to the islands, and symbolise the number of islands that make up the Faroes, and of course the sheep skull is to represent the sheep that have sustained the Islands since they were settled over 1200 years ago.
-There is evidence that the Islands were possibly inhabited from time to time before this, but there is little evidence to support that these peoples survived until the Western Norse came to settle and became the modern Faroese.
+The flowers depicted are native and exclusive to the islands, and symbolise the number of islands that make up the Faroes.
+Naturally, the sheep skull is to represent the sheep that have sustained the Islands since they were settled over 1200 years ago… There is evidence that the Islands were possibly inhabited from time to time before this, but there is little evidence to support that these peoples survived until the Western Norse came to settle and became the modern Faroese.
 The Bindrune is to represent Una’s family and heritage.
-The original Faroese sheep went extinct because they were so suicidal .. if what the locals told me is correct.
+The original Faroese sheep went extinct because they were so suicidal… if what the locals told me is correct.

 I feel like I’ve been quite short on talking about some of these design and my time in the Faroes, so I promise to write more next time I go, which I promise will be soon guys!
 I won’t leave you with unfinished tattoos for much longer. 😉